MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

    Single Buffer (serial)

 The display panel only shows complete frames; it cannot show partial drawings because the *flush* step is performed after all the drawings.
+The application cannot draw in the back buffer while the data is sent to the frame buffer.
-During the sending of data from the back buffer to the frame buffer, the application cannot draw again in the back buffer: the previous drawings must be fully sent before.
+As soon as the data is fully sent, the application can draw again in the back buffer.

 The time to send the data from the back buffer to the frame buffer may be long.
 During this time, no drawing can be anticipated and the global framerate is reduced.
-As soon as the is sending done, the application can draw again in the back buffer.

 .. _section_display_single_parallel: